kubernetes/enhancements/keps/sig-scheduling/5501-reflect-preenqueue-rejections-in-pod-status/README.md

 #### Diagnosing the Pods using DRA

-As a cluster administrator, a user has deployed a Pod that requires a device managed by Dynamic Resource Allocation.
+As a DRA user, I deployed a Pod that requires a device managed by Dynamic Resource Allocation.
 The corresponding resource claim is still pending (not being detected).
 Instead of the Pod sitting in a generic `Pending` state, I want to immediately see a condition on the Pod with a message like "Waiting for resource claim 'my-claim' to be present".
 This allows me to quickly diagnose